-Jutland is a large peninsula which is home to Denmark’s mainland regions.
+Jutland is a large peninsula in Northern Europe that forms all of continental Denmark and the Schleswig-Holstein state in northern Germany.
 The name “Jutland” comes from the Danish word “Jylland.”
-The Jutland peninsula is in Northern Europe nearing parts of Denmark and northern Germany.
-The land’s terrain is relatively flat, with heaths, peat hogs, plains, and open land towards the west.
+The land of the Jutland Peninsula is relatively flat, with heaths, peat hogs, plains, and open land towards the west.
 However, the eastern side is more elevated and has a slightly hilly terrain.

 Besides the geographical regions, Jutland has political divisions called the Region of Southern Denmark, Central Denmark Region, and North Denmark Region.
 The total area of the three political regions is 29,775 square kilometers whereas the total population of the area in 2016 was 2,599,104.
 Consequently, the population density of the Jutland peninsula is 84 per square kilometer.